CSCfi/csc-user-guide/docs/accounts/how-to-change-password.md

 If you are logged in:

-1. Go to My profile and click Change password.
+1. Go to _My Profile_ and click _Change Password_.
 1. Give your current password and the new password twice.
-Click on Save.
+Click _Save_.

 If you are not logged in:

 1. Go to [MyCSC](http://my.csc.fi).
-1. Click on Log in.
+1. Click _Log in_.
-1. Choose on CSC Login.
+1. Choose _CSC Login_.
-1. Click on Forgot your password?
+1. Click _Forgot Your Password_?
-1. Enter your CSC username and click Next.
+1. Enter your CSC username and click _Next_.
 1. You will receive an email to the address associated with your CSC user account.
-Click on the link and follow the instructions.
+Click the link and follow the instructions.

 !!!
 Note